 The following discussion and analysis of the Company's consolidated financial condition and results of operations should be read in conjunction with the consolidated financial statements and accompanying schedules and disclosures set forth elsewhere in this report.
-The discussion and analysis of the Company's results of operations is presented in four comparative sections: for the nine-month period ended 30 September 2021 compared with the nine-month period ended 30 September 2020 compared with the year ended 31 December 2019, for the year ended 31 December 2019 compared with the year ended 31 December 2019, and the year ended 31 December 2018 compared with the year ended 31 December 2017.
+The discussion and analysis of the Company's results of operations is presented in four comparative sections: for the nine-month period ended 30 September 2021 compared with the nine-month period ended 30 September 2020, for the year ended 31 December 2020 compared with the year ended 31 December 2019, for the year ended 31 December 2019 compared with the year ended 31 December 2018, and the year ended 31 December 2018 compared with the year ended 31 December 2017.

 The Company has no known direct or contingent financial obligation that is material to the Company, including any default or acceleration of an obligation.
 There were no contingent liabilities or assets in the Company's balance sheet.
-For the details on the material off-balance sheet transactions, arrangements, obligations, and other relationships of the company please refer to Note [•] of the unaudited interim consolidated financial statements and Note 38 of the consolidated audited financial statements.
+For the details on the material off-balance sheet transactions, arrangements, obligations, and other relationships of the Company please refer to Note 38 of the consolidated audited financial statements.